hassox/hassox.github.io/_posts/2015-06-30-api-authentication-with-guardian.md

 configured ttl.
 Once you get to the controller it's the same API as the browser based authentication.

+Your client can hand it in via the "Authorization" header.

+{% highlight ruby %}
+Authorization: <jwt>
+{% endhighlight %}

 For bonus points, you can also use it for channel authentication!